Here are my favourite hotels and luxury resorts in Ubud, because a fancy trip to Bali's cultural capital should be on every itinerary.

 1. Bisma Eight

-Award-winning, sustainable boutique hotel with curated cultural experiences, infinity pool, and jungle views.
+A sustainable Michelin Key boutique hotel with curated cultural experiences, infinity pool, and jungle views.

-We love it because… Bisma Eight is an award-winning boutique hotel that tastefully combines Bali’s artisanal charm with stylish modernity – all with a commitment to sustainability.
+We love it because… Bisma Eight is a Michelin Key boutique hotel that combines Bali’s artisanal charm with stylish modernity – all with a commitment to sustainability.
 Picture this: naturally-lit suites filled with local crafts, jungle views and barrel-like bathtubs, and an infinity pool that feels like it’s flowing right into the treetops.

-And with a collection of cultural experiences and stay packages, you can make your stay your own.
+And with a collection of cultural experiences and stay packages, it’s oh-so easy to make your stay your own.
 For couples, there’s The Honeymoon package or the Retreat and Revive experience (think spa treatments and dreamy dining).
 Or, soak up local food and culture with The Ubud Heritage package or The Epicurean Escape.
-It’s the very best of Bali, wrapped up in a romantic sanctuary of culture, luxury and sustainability.
+You’ll get a real taste of Bali, wrapped up in culture, luxury and sustainability.

 Best for: Curate-your-own stay experiences